A248/SolidInjector/README.md

 The dependency is `space.arim.injector:injector`.
 It is deployed to Central.

 For those using JPMS, the module name is `space.arim.injector`

+Though the public API is small, the javadocs may be browsed using [here](https://javadoc.io/doc/space.arim.injector/injector) or in your IDE.

 ## Injection Usage